liquid4teur/Vagrant/README.md

 - Then we searche the box we need, in our case we need an Ubuntu 16.04 environment working with a VirtualBox provider,
 - We see that bento/ubuntu-16.04 box matches and is the most downloaded.

-Note that you have to execute the vagrant commands where the vagrant environment is set.
+Also, note that "box" is a general term for a Vagrant VM.
+A box is a copressed file that contains all the files needed to start a Vagrant virtual machine.

 # Initialization

-In order to initialize our vagrant environment, we need to execute the following command:
+In order to initialize our vagrant environment, we need to execute the following command (the first part of the command is the organization name and the second part is the distribution inversion):

->vagrant init ubuntu/trusty64
+>vagrant init ubuntu/xenial64

 The execution of this command creates a file called "Vagrantfile".
 Afterward, this file could be modified depending on the precise configuration you want.
+By executing this command, the current directory is now a Vagrant environment.
+Consequently, this is where you have to execute the Vagrant commands for your future running VM for example.
+This aspect facilitates the isolation of different Vagrant environment directories.
+The environment on a directory will have no impact on other environment on the computer.

 # Launching the VM